 I love to teach.
 For 6 years, I have been a teaching assistant (TA) for many courses in computer engineering at the University of Toronto.
 More recently, I have begun teaching as a course instructor.
+Today, I am a Postdoctoral Fellow in the Department of Computer Science at the University of Toronto.
+It's an opportunity I'm very excited about because of its focus on teaching, curriculum development, and pedagogial research.

 Course Instructor Experience